Bombay High Court: Nagpur bench

 Nagpur is an industrial and commercial city situated in the centre of India.
 Formerly, it was the capital of the former State of CP & Berar, later old Madhya Pradesh and now it is the sub-capital of the State of Maharashtra.
-A full-fledged High Court was established at Nagpur on 9 January 1936.
+A full-fledged High Court was established at Nagpur on 9 January 1936 and contracted by Sir Sobha Singh.
 Later it was included as a separate bench in the Bombay High Court jurisdiction after the formation of the state of Maharashtra in 1960.

 History

 Sir Gilbert Stone, a Judge of the Madras High Court was appointed as first Chief Justice.
 The foundation stone of the new building (present High Court building) was laid by late Sir Hyde Gowan on 9-1-1937.
 The building was designed by Mr. H.A.N.
 Medd, Resident Architect.
 It was constructed at a cost of Rs.737,746/-.The building consisted of two stories with a garden courtyard in the centre.
 The outside dimensions are 400 ft x 230 ft.
 The original design provided for a main central dome rising 109 feet above ground land, the remainder of the building being approximately 52 feet in height.
 The building has been constructed with sandstone.
 The building has Ashlar stone facing and brick hearting.
 The flooring in the corridors and offices is of Sikosa and Shahabad flag stones.
 The building is declared open on 6 January 1940.
 On the opening ceremony the Viceroy of India described this building as a poem in stone.
 The High Court has a fairly well planned garden on the eastern as well as western sides.

 The High Court of Judicature at Nagpur continued to be housed in this building till the reorganisation of states in 1956.
 With effect from 1-11-1956, eight Marathi speaking districts of Vidarbha formed part of the greater bilingual State of Bombay which came into existence.
 Remaining fourteen Hindi speaking districts of the former State of Madhya Pradesh became part of the newly constituted State of Madhya Pradesh with the capital at Bhopal.
 The High Court of Madhya Pradesh was treated as the successor of the former High Court at Nagpur.